 Where do I find curriculum?

 That’s a very good question!
 The good news is that there are MANY options for finding curriculum.
-If you’re looking for help in choosing curriculum, we recommend you visit our How Do I Choose Curriculum Page.
+If you’re looking for help in choosing curriculum, we recommend you visit our How Do I Choose Curriculum Page where you can download an entire booklet for free.
 If you would like advice from a veteran, try Cathy Duffy Reviews as a valuable resource in reviews of almost all available curriculum.
 As for purchasing curriculum, we recommend you first check ebay or half.com for reduced options.
 You may also find bargain curriculum at the “used book sales” of many homeschool conventions/events.
 Otherwise, you may either order directly from homeschool publishers or you may find the same titles online on Christianbook.com.
 We encourage you to check your local library as it is always a great resource for supplemental books to augment your learning!
 And, lastly, it’s always helpful when you can “borrow” curriculum from other homeschooling families in your area.
 Here’s a listing of WV Support Groups.

 Is the public school required to supply curriculum?